cline/mcp-marketplace/README.md

 ## FAQ

 1.  **Do I have to create a `llms-install.md` file?**
     No. A well-written README with clear installation instructions is usually sufficient.
 Cline is quite good at understanding standard README files.
-The `llms-install.md` file is optional to help with complex setups or when you want to provide additional AI-specific guidance.
+The `llms-install.md` file is optional to help with complex setups or when you want to provide additional guidance.
 2.  **Can I submit new MCP servers without many stars?**
     Absolutely!
 However, we do have a vetting process to ensure the security and stability of the MCP ecosystem.
 3.  **How long does the approval process take?**